oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

 ### Specifying RCU connection information in the model

-During creating or updating a JRF domain, you can provide all the RCU connection related information in a section `RCUDbInfo` under the `domainInfo` section in the model.
+When creating a JRF domain, you can provide all the RCU connection information in a section `RCUDbInfo` under the `domainInfo` section in the model.
 It provides you with more flexibility over the basic command line arguments of `-rcu_db` and `-rcu_prefix`.
-Use this to support a database where the connection string is more complex and requires extra options.
+Use this when the connection string is more complex and requires extra options.

 ### Background on JRF domain RCU tables